 Here are some of the most important driving rules to respect:

 The Sea Organ in Zadar is a fantastic experimental musical instrument.
 It plays using the force of the seas waves and series of tubes and resonating cavities.
 Pula Arena is a Roman amphitheater in Pula, it is among the sixth largest Roman amphitheaters in the world and among the best preserved ancient monuments in Croatia.
-A UNESCO listed World Heritage Site, Dubrovnik's city walls are the most iconic feature in the city, be sure to get up high for a spectacular view of the old cities terra cotta rooftops.
+A UNESCO listed World Heritage Site, the Old Town and City Walls of Dubrovnik are the most iconic feature in the city, be sure to get up high for a spectacular view of the old cities terra cotta rooftops.
 In Croatia's largest coastal city, Split, be sure to see the ancient Diocletian's Palace.
 Named after the Roman Emperor, the structure is huge and more resembles a giant fortress.

 The Trsteno Arboretum also featured as the Red Keep Palace Gardens in the award winning series, "Game of Thrones".
 Much of Dubrovnik has featured in the second, third and fourth series.
 In the fourth season new locations in Croatia were used including the Motor mountain range and the Klis Fortress, north of Split.